Conjugated Linoleic Acid (CLA)

 Is CLA good for your heart?

 Results from a number of animal studies indicate that CLA has anti-atherosclerotic properties.
-It has been found that CLA improves blood lipid profiles by reducing total cholesterol, triacylglyceride and LDL cholesterol levels and improving HDL cholesterol levels.
+It has been found that CLA improves blood lipid profiles by reducing total lipid balance, triacylglyceride and LDL lipid balance levels and improving HDL lipid balance levels.

 Will CLA keep you awake?